shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Strings:
 - While working with characters, ASCII value of a character may help like ord(c) - ord('a')
+- ASCIIs as index will give an array of length 26
-- Two pointers (e.g. Expand and Contract, left and right, etc.)
+- Two pointers (e.g. Expand and Contract, left and right, one fixed and one moves for a starting point, etc.)
-- Many times keeping counts in dictionary will help
+- Keeping counts in dict
-- While processing string, check if dropping irrelevant characters reduces runtime
+**- While processing string, check if dropping irrelevant characters reduces runtime**
   - Instead of comparing dictionaries of counters, can we just keep a count of how many characters have been found?
   - formed_count
-  - instead of comparing dicitonaries, compare array
+- instead of comparing dicitonaries, compare array???
-- Inside loops, avoid creating new strings every time.
-Use lists instead to prevent O(n^2) complexity.
+- Inside loops, avoid creating new strings every time and use pointers.
-- While processing strings, do see if stacks can help or if checking validity, create a state machine.
+- While processing strings, do see if stacks can help
-- State Machines:
   - Deterministic Finite Automation
   - problems where we have to process a user input with multiple conditions to account for, especially string processing, -> solution using if/else or dict
   - Make as many states to keep it simple